 “We do not have a God of chaos, nor do we satisfy the demands of justice and mercy by ignoring both.”

 It is time to shut down the Texas-Mexico border and immigration systems for a “time out” until order is restored and the existing immigration laws are enforced.
-It is the first duty and responsibility of Texas to protect its citizens.
+It is the first duty and responsibility of Texas, like all states, to protect its citizens.

 But can Texas authorities do that?
 Can a sovereign state protect its borders if the national government blatantly refuses to carry out the federal laws that already exist to do just that?

-However, now ninety days into the new administration, it’s obvious that Washington has no intention of stopping the massive waves of illegal aliens and unaccompanied minors washing across the southwestern borders.
+However, it’s obvious that Washington has no intention of stopping the massive waves of illegal aliens and unaccompanied minors washing across the southwestern borders.
 It is an intentional political act.

 The only recourse seems clear.
 Texas authorities must seal the vulnerable border crossing points and do the job themselves.